aws-samples/hpc-applications/apps/Abacus/README.md

 echo "CentOS"
 ```

-Save it and give execution permissions.

-After the installation you can move the backed up file back: `sudo mv /usr/bin/lsb_release_OLD /usr/bin/lsb_release`
+Once saved, give it execution permissions.
+After installation, you can return your backed-up file: `sudo mv /usr/bin/lsb_release_OLD /usr/bin/lsb_release`

-Abaqus installation process is interactive and can be done via Terminal by running `./StartTUI.sh` or via graphical interface `./StartGUI.sh`
+The Abaqus installation process is interactive and can be done via terminal by running `./StartTUI.sh` or via graphical interface `./StartGUI.sh`

-**_NOTE:_**  For the full Abaqus installation guide please refer to the official documentation.
+**_NOTE:_**  For the full Abaqus installation guide, please refer to the official documentation.

 # Key settings